hpc-terraform/basic-cluster/README.md

   - Install the required python packages in a virtual environment
 - . ~/hpc-toolkit/bin/activate
   - Activate the environment
+- . ~/.bashrc
+  - Add ghpc to your environment
 - make build_disk
   - Build the disk image
 - make build_cluster